The Church of St Eutrope is a structure of the 11th century; its crypt is probably still older; some of the capitals of columns

 Thomas Graham Jackson - Byzantine and Romanesque Architecture - 1913

 In 1924 the City of Saintes bought the church of the abbey which the military authorities planned to demolish to make room for new facilities.
 After years of careful restoration it was reconsecrated in 1939.
-The design of the façade is characterized by the similarity between the three portals and the three windows above them, but the latter have a simpler decoration.
+The design of the façade is characterized by the similarity between the three portals and the three windows above them.

 Notre Dame: main portal

 The original decoration of the façade probably included some statues at the sides of the portals and reliefs in their tympana (as at Saint-Just-de-Valcabrère) which were removed/destroyed in 1792, but the iconoclastic fury of the French Revolutionaries spared the chiselled reliefs of the voussoirs, most likely because they did not portray saints or kings.

 Notre Dame: main portal: details showing traditional religious symbols and: (left-below) the Elders or other figures of the Apocalypse playing musical instruments;

 (right) the Massacre of the Innocents

 The main portal has a total of eight voussoirs: the four larger ones were decorated with: Elders; the Massacre of the Innocents (but maybe the mass killings of the early martyrs); the Lamb of God and the symbols of the Four Evangelists; angels surrounding the Hand of God.
 Four narrower voussoirs were decorated with foliage, but some religious symbols can be noticed.
 The subjects are typical of Romanesque sculpture, but they are rarely depicted in such a crammed manner.